Neerajkumar963/DSA-JavaScript/README.md

    ```bash
    git clone https://github.com/Neerajkumar963/DSA-JavaScript.git
    ```
-3. If you want to contribute, fork the repo and send a pull request.
+3. If you want to contribute, fork the repo and send a pull request